Which magnesium is best as a dietary supplement? Everything you need to know

 Magnesium is a water-soluble substance that dissolves in liquid and is carried out with the urine.
 However, the body may find it difficult to cope with excessive amounts of magnesium.

-It's worth noting that a magnesium overdose from regular food has never been reported — all cases of too high intake have occurred when someone took too much supplements.
+It's worth noting that a magnesium overdose from regular food has never been reported — all cases of excessive intake have occurred when someone took too much supplements.

 To avoid this, the best way is to follow the dosage recommendations found on dietary supplement packaging.
 In addition, you can visit the Swedish Food Agency's website for further information on how much of different nutrients you should be getting per day.